Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/README.md

 	so that the column names and data types could be known before being inserted into the table values in SQL.

-- In pgAdmin, list the column names, data types, character max length or number precision, if column is nullable, and if it is updateable.
+-- During QA, in pgAdmin, list the column names, data types, character max length or number precision, -- if column is nullable, and if it is updateable.

-- Divide the unit_price by 1000000
+-- Divide the unit_price by 1000000 in cleaning_data.
 -- date column reformatted in analytics and all_sessions tables.
 For full detail on what was done real the cleaning_data file.

 -- Test if conversion to big_int is allowable for fullvisitorid without losing unique IDs for analytics and all_sessions tables.